 PAH Reduction through Phase-Out of Coal Tar-Based Pavement Sealcoats

-The Minnesota Pollution Control Agency (MPCA) is engaged in a project funded by U.S. EPA’s Great Lakes Restoration Initiative through 2014 to promote phase-out of coal tar-based pavement sealcoat (CTS) in order to reduce environmental loading of polycyclic aromatic hydrocarbons (PAHs).
+The Minnesota Pollution Control Agency (MPCA), Freshwater Future (Michigan), and partners are engaged in a project funded by U.S. EPA’s Great Lakes Restoration Initiative through 2014 to promote phase-out or reduction of coal tar-based pavement sealcoat (CTS) in order to reduce environmental loading of chemical hazards called polycyclic aromatic hydrocarbons (PAHs).

-Interested states, provinces, municipalities or organizations should contact the Project Manager (at left).
+Interested states, provinces, municipalities, community groups, or companies should contact the Project Managers (at left).

 1. Contractors and Suppliers: If you commit to ending or reducing coal tar sealcoat sales or use, we can display your company information (see interactive map and lists at http://www.pca.state.mn.us/uu4yx6y) so that buyers in your area seeking safer alternatives can find your services.
 There are two pledge options: